The Coronavirus Job Retention Scheme closes on 31 October 2020 and all final claims must be made by 30 November 2020.

-- From 1 July, the scheme will be more flexible so that furloughed employees will be able to work part time.
-Employers will need to pay their employees for any time worked but can still claim a grant for the time they are furloughed.
+- Since 1 July, furloughed employees are able to work part time.
+Employers are required to pay their employees for any time worked but can still claim a grant for the time they are furloughed.

-- From 1 July, employers will only be able to furlough employees that have previously been furloughed for a full 3 week period prior to 30 June.
-This means that the final date by which an employer can furlough an employee for the first time is 10 June 2020.
-Employers will have until 31 July to make any claims in respect of the period to 30 June.
+- Since 1 July, employers can only furlough employees that have previously been furloughed for a full 3 week period prior to 30 June.
+This means that the final date by which an employer could furlough an employee for the first time was 10 June 2020.

-- Throughout the period from now until 31 October, furloughed employees will continue to receive 80% of their salary (subject to the £2,500 cap).
-However, employers will be asked to contribute to that amount from August onwards.
-In summary:
+- Throughout the period to 31 October, furloughed employees will continue to receive 80% of their salary (subject to the £2,500 cap).
+However, employers are now required to contribute to that amount as follows:

-- August: The Government will pay 80% of wages up to a cap of £2,500.
-Employers will be required to pay any Employers’ National Insurance (if not covered by the Employment Allowance) and minimum pension contributions.
+- August: The Government pays 80% of wages up to a cap of £2,500.
+Employers are required to pay any Employers’ National Insurance (if not covered by the Employment Allowance) and minimum pension contributions.

-- September: The Government will pay 70% of wages up to a cap of £2,187.50.
-Employers will be required to pay any Employers’ National Insurance and minimum pension contributions PLUS 10% of wages (to make up the 80%/£2,500).
+- September: The Government pays 70% of wages up to a cap of £2,187.50.
+Employers are required to pay any Employers’ National Insurance and minimum pension contributions PLUS 10% of wages (to make up the 80%/£2,500).

-- October: The Government will pay 60% of wages up to a cap of £1,875.
-Employers will be required to pay any Employers’ National Insurance and minimum pension contributions PLUS 20% of wages (to make up the 80%/£2,500).
+- October: The Government pays 60% of wages up to a cap of £1,875.
+Employers are required to pay any Employers’ National Insurance and minimum pension contributions PLUS 20% of wages (to make up the 80%/£2,500).

 - Employers can agree work hours with their employees to suit their business.
 This must be confirmed in writing with the employees.
-As part of a claim an employer will be required to submit data on the usual hours an employee would be expected to work as well as the actual hours worked.
+As part of a claim the employer is required to submit data on the usual hours an employee would be expected to work as well as the actual hours worked.

 How does the scheme work?